A love letter to Jose Luis Chilavert, a goalkeeper truly like no other

 Many fans got their first proper glimpse of Chilavert at the 1998 World Cup, during which he forced a save from Bulgaria goalkeeper Zdravko Zdravkov in an otherwise dire goalless draw.

 It wasn’t just a mindless blast, either.
-The Paraguayan got enough power and whip on his delivery to send it headed for the top corner, were it not for Zdravkov’s intervention.
+The Paraguayan got enough power and whip on his delivery to send it heading for the top corner, were it not for Zdravkov’s intervention.

 Sending a goalkeeper up to take a shot from 25 yards feels like an extremely high-stakes game of chicken, with the very evident risk of a counter-attack if he finds the wall or sends the ball into his opposite number’s hands, and this level of risk can only draw more admiration for anyone willing to give it a try.